 Alas, Noreika and many other Holocaust perpetrators are still honored by the state, even in central Vilnius during the city’s current 700 year celebrations (following last year’s Kaunas “Capital of European Culture” events).
 Hopefully the film, which does reflect Kretzmer’s skills and long experience, will encourage viewers to write (now, not later) to elected officials about the public-space monuments glorifying Holocaust collaborators, and — to be sure to read Sivia Foti’s The Nazi’s Granddaughter (see also DH’s sections: Noreika; Collaborators Glorified; Evaldas Balčiūnas; Andrius Kulikauskas; papers on the wider background).

 Full disclosure: Defending History extensively assisted the producer for months (entirely at his request and initiative), providing him with a mass of historical information, images, videos,sources, and materials, amicably and with no dispute of any kind (on the simple understanding that there would be full accreditation to those in the Defending History community who brought these sources to light in recent years).
-A single day’s seven-hour no-breaks consultation (held in North Wales, UK in mid-November 2021) was on a contract basis.
+A single day’s seven-hour no-breaks consultation (held in North Wales, UK in mid-November 2021) was on a contract basis (I don’t know if I was being taped or just a director’s amazing memory, but a number of my sentences ended up verbatim in the film narrator’s voice).
 Months of prior and subsequent assistance were on a voluntary, gratis basis to help the project.
 The producer chose not to tell us about the already-decided film content (i.e. the two interviews in America) or the identity of his “secret backer” (which is his right, though deceptions can leave a morally sour aftertaste) which would accompany the history he learned on the DH crash course.

 After viewing, in spring 2022, a draft version of the film and the unexpected total exclusion of the two Lithuanian heroes at the heart of the actual history, whose work is commandeered (morally speaking: plagiarized), we emailed notification of our grave disappointment and intention to eventually publish a review along these lines (which is our and indeed any viewer’s right).
 In response, he offered (on 21 April 2022) to elevate me to his Pantheon of Great and Superior Litvaks section of the film, by clear implication in return for — silence.
 Defending History cannot be bought.